-6.5.4 Opt-Out Form
+6.5.34 Opt_Out Form

-- A. The opt-out form for opting out of access to, or the disclosure, release or transfer of, confidential health information from the HIE shall conform with the requirements of R.I.
-Gen. Laws Chapter 5-37.7; and additionally contain other information required by the RHIO, in consultation with the HIE Advisory Commission and the Director. - B. Except as specifically set forth in R.I.
-Gen. Laws § 5-37.7-7(b), the RHIO shall not allow access to or disclosure of a patient participant's confidential health information unless it is in accordance with the patient participant's authorization. - C. Except as set forth in R.I.
-Gen. Laws § 5-37.7-7(b), the RHIO will not allow access to or disclosure of a patient participant's confidential health information to a provider participant unless the recipient has entered into a Data Use Agreement with the RHIO. - D. The RHIO shall not accept or respond to any authorization for requesting disclosure of the patient participant's health information for any purpose other than as set forth by the Act and this Part. - E. Any request to opt-out from the HIE pursuant to § 6.5.1 of this Part shall be on forms which are provided by the RHIO in accordance with § 6.5.1 of this Part.
-Requests to opt out from the HIE shall be made in accordance with § 6.5.1(A)(6) of this Part.
+- A. The opt_out form for opting out of access to, or_and the disclosure, release or transfer of, confidential healthcare information from the HIE shall conform with the requirements of R.I.
+Gen. Laws Chapter 5-37.7; and shall-additionally-contain-such-other-information_as may be required by the RHIO, in consultation with the HIE Advisory Commission and the Director. - B. Except as specifically set forth in R.I.
+Gen. Laws § 5-37.7-7(b) or this Part, the RHIO and HIE vendor shall not allow access to, or disclosure of, a patient-participant's confidential healthcare information unless it is in accordance with the patient-participant's authorization. - C. Except as set forth in R.I.
+Gen. Laws § 5-37.7-7(b) or this Part, the RHIO and HIE vendor will not allow access to, or disclosure of, a patient participant's confidential healthcare information to a provider participant unless the recipient has entered into an Data Use Agreement agreement with the RHIO pursuant to § 6.3.3(A)(5) of this Part. - D. The RHIO and HIE vendor shall not accept or respond to any authorization for requesting disclosure of the patient's participant's health-confidential healthcare information for any purpose other than as set forth by the Act and this Part.

-6.5.5 Release of Confidential Health Information in Conjunction with Legal Proceedings
+- E. Any request to opt_out from the HIE pursuant to § 6.5.1 of this Part shall be made on forms which are provided by the RHIO in accordance with § 6.5.1(A)(4) of this Part.
+Requests to opt out from the HIE shall be made in accordance with § 6.5.1(A)(6) of this Part. - 6.5.5 Release of Confidential Health Information in Conjunction with Legal Proceedings